pavel-ivanov-rnd/iris-heaplang-experiments/README.md

 * [barrier](theories/barrier): Implementation and proof of a barrier as described in ["Higher-Order Ghost State"](http://doi.acm.org/10.1145/2818638).
+* [cl_logic](theories/cl_logic): An embedding of classical logic into Coq using the Gödel-Gentzen translation.
+It defines `clProp` as the subset of Coq propositions that are stable under double negation.
+The logic `clProp` is a BI, so the proof mode can be used to carry out proofs in classical logic, without axioms.
 * [logrel](theories/logrel): Logical relations.
   - [logrel/stlc](theories/logrel/stlc): A unary logical relation for semantic typing STLC (simply-typed lambda calculus) with De Bruijn indices (using